AqibJv/DenVis-v1.0/README.md

 Installation of this software has been made extremely easy for the users.
 They can install it without having any experience in Python.

 1. Healthcare-Toolkit has been converted into executable software.
-You can find **Healthcare-toolkit-v1.0_setup.exe** in Inital Release section of this repository.
+You can find **Healthcare-toolkit-v1.0_setup.exe** in _Initital Version_ under _Releases_ section of this repository.
 2. There will be no need to build and install required dependencies and libraries by yourself.
 3. Download **Healthcare-toolkit-v1.0_setup.exe** in your desired folder.
 4. Open this file and follow on-screen instructions to install the software in your desired folder.
 Default will be C:\Program Files.